Business, technology and aviation writer

 Here are some old personal essays.

 From 2000 to 2003, I was a freelance journalist.
 US magazine clients include Wired, Popular Science, The Robb Report, Air and Space Smithsonian and Business 2.0.
 UK magazine clients include Real Business, Director, Employee Benefits, CBI Business Voice, New Business, PLC Director and PC Pilot.
-There's a list of everything I've ever written (almost) as a journalist and some references from former clients.

 Zero-G, Company profile of Lionhead Studios; survey of the British space industry, travel and advice articles.